Installing AWS CLI v2

 main page of help.
 It will display global configs and options.

-sub commands and show details help on all
+$ aws helpFollowing command will list all s3 sub commands and show details help on all

 s3 global options.

-If details on some sub command is needed then run help
+$ aws s3 helpIf details on some sub command is needed then run help after that command.

-Following will show detailed help with example on s3 ls
+Following will show detailed help with example on s3 ls.

-$ aws s3 ls help
+$ aws s3 ls helpTools Version

 - aws-cli/2.0.2 Python/3.7.3 Linux/4.15.0-20-generic botocore/2.0.0dev6